At home date night for teens don’t have to be boring. Check out these cheap, cute, and FUN date ideas for teenage couples at home.

 Get really creative and silly here.

-Food ideas for you:
+Food ideas for them:

 - Pasta dish